 You can use freelancing platforms like Fiverr and Upwork, or take to social media to share with your network about your skill set and the type of work you are looking to do.
 "Thinking about what your strengths are and what you can offer, building up your resume when things are going well, it really helps prepare you when you actually need to rely on this income for a period of time," says Abate.

-A side hustle is also a great way to test out a new field you're interested in, says Washington.
+A side hustle is also a great way to test out a new field you're interested in, says Johnson.
 "So if you do need to make that pivot, you can demonstrate now that you've already done it before."
 It can also help you save up for an emergency fund.

-Explore where your money behaviors and habits come from, says Washington.
+Explore where your money behaviors and habits come from, says Johnson.
 "If you've maxed out your credit cards, if you have no emergency fund, some of that is a function of the decisions you've made," he says.

 Step back and figure out what may have led you to make those choices, he suggests.
 Think back to your childhood and how you first learned about money.

-"You have to identify, 'Why did I get into this trouble to begin with?'" says Washington.
+"You have to identify, 'Why did I get into this trouble to begin with?'" says Johnson.
 "Otherwise it's just an academic exercise.
 It's like weight loss.
 People lose it and then they go back to their old habits."